RamMG21/Ramses2119998/README.md

 Software Developer
 ------------------

-I am a graduate of the Autonomous University of Aguascalientes, I always learn new things.
-Specialty in object-oriented programming languages, and frontend development
+I am a graduate of the Autonomous University of Aguascalientes, Always trying to exploit my skills and knowledge.
+Developer in object-oriented programming languages and frontend development.

 * 🌍  I'm based in Ca USA & Ags Mx
 * ✉️  You can contact me at [remoglez@gmail.com](mailto:remoglez@gmail.com)